vineetgupta1991/gamesys/README.md

 ## Functionality

-Since project uses *H2* in-memory database, some sample data has already been provided to get started with.

 You can see the entries in the table for yourself.
 Navigate to `http://localhost:8081/h2-console` .

 **Make sure**  that you use `jdbc:h2:~/rss_feed` as JDBC URL.
 Click connect.